 - A dog 8 years of age or older may have their jump heights lowered

 - Interaction between handlers and dogs during the games is encouraged.
 Handlers may talk to their dogs and encourage them with verbal praise.
-Rewards (including food and toys) may be used only during the Recall Race and Limbo games.
+Rewards (including food and toys) may be used only during some games.
 Handlers should ensure they do not drop any food onto the game area at anytime during the game.
-Rewards are not to be taken into the other game areas.

 - A dog that displays unruly behaviour such as growling, aggression, or lunging at people or other dogs at any time will be immediately disqualified from the games.

 - Any handler who shouts, is deemed to be intimidating, physically corrects or mishandles a dog will be immediately disqualified from the games.

 - All handlers may use a 5-6 foot nylon, cloth or leather leash and well fitted slip, buckle or martingale collar made of fabric or leather.
 Not chain leashes, retractable leashes, choke collars, etc will be allowed in the games area.